 Beard hair becomes dry when it’s processed too much.
-Over processed hair is normally the result of too much shampoo, or using the wrong type of shampoo.
+Over-processed hair is usually the result of too much shampoo, or using the wrong type of shampoo.

 Shampoo cleans by cleaning dirt and oil off of the hair.
 These oils keep the hair healthy.
-Conditioner can replace some of the lost moisture, but not all of it.
+Conditioners can replace some of the lost moisture, but not all of it.

-Beard hair is normally drier than the hair on your head, so you need to use specialized facial hair shampoo.
+Beard hair usually is drier than the hair on your head, so you need to use specialized facial hair shampoo.
 Make sure that you don’t shampoo more than a few times each week.

 If you style your beard, keep in mind that heat from blow dryers and straightening irons can be very damaging.
-If you must, use a lower heat setting and take regular heat breaks.
+Use a lower heat setting and take regular heat breaks if you must.

 A good purchase for damaged facial hair is beard oils and balms.
 These are stronger products that can nourish the hair.
 Look out for the word ‘repair’ on the label.

 These oils will keep both your hair and skin moisturized, giving your beard a better environment to grow.